Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

-Yet despite the homophobic atmosphere prevalent across Romanian society, the country's LGBTQ community has made great strides towards equality.
-For example, Romania has full anti-discrimination laws in place (which include hate speech), and every day, more and more politicians are coming out in favour of legalising civil unions.
+Yet despite the homophobic atmosphere prevalent across Romanian society, the country's LGBTQ community has made great strides toward equality.
+For example, Romania has full anti-discrimination laws in place (which include hate speech), and every day, more and more politicians are coming out in favor of legalizing civil unions.
 Oh and that awful referendum to ban civil unions in 2018?
-It simply failed due to lack of voter turnout (30% needed, they only got 20.4%).
+It simply failed due to a lack of voter turnout (30% needed, they only got 20.4%).

 We wanted to get a more local perspective of what gay life in Romania is like beyond our glimpse of it as foreigners.
-So we sat down our friend, Alexandru, to tell us more:
+So we sat down with our friend, Alexandru, to tell us more.

 Hi Alex, welcome to our blog!
 Please introduce yourself:

 Hi Stef and Seb.
 My name is Alexandru Ionescu, aged 31.
 I am a lawyer living and working in Bucharest.
-I'm currently single and love travelling whenever I can.
+I'm currently single and love traveling whenever I can.

-I grew up in Bucharest, but I was born in Iași in East Romania (close to the border with Moldova), which is where my family are originally from.
+I grew up in Bucharest, but I was born in Iași in East Romania (close to the border with Moldova), which is where my family is originally from.